khakhalin/Dynamic-clamp-2018/Data_key.md

 Current step injections:
 * stepspike - number of spikes in response to current step injections
-* thslope - a slope of spike threshold increase with increasing current injections, in current clamp mode, mV/pA
+* thslope - a slope of spike threshold increase with increasing current injections, in current clamp mode, mV/pA.
+This measure is not reported the paper, as this variable was not proved to be useful in earlier studies, and it clearly lacked explanatory value in this study.
+Suggesting that it may be a bad way to measure Na channels inactivation.
+* mininflection - lowest observed action potential threshold (mV) for this neuron.
+In practice, calculated as the minimal value of membrane voltage across all inflection points detection in current clamp experiments.
+Not reported in the paper.

 ### data_manualCounting.txt